perigee/grandoc/doc/aws.md

 ## Attention

-- The multiple redirection of alias domain may be broken because of the CNAME setting in CloudFront.
-(Need deep investigation)
+- The multiple redirection of alias domain may be broken because of the CNAME setting in CloudFront, so you can use wildcard inside CloudFront's `alternate domain name` to accept all the subdomain.
 - Another solution may just launch up an instance with maintenance page only, and join it into ELB.